qbcsm/qbcsm.github.io/content/authors/umbertoluca/_index.md

   - Postdocs
 ---

-Postdoctoral researcher specializing in the physics of matter under extreme conditions.
+Researcher specializing in the physics of matter under extreme conditions.

-His work focuses on uncovering microscopic structural, dynamical, and quantum phenomena in molecular systems through scattering experiments combined with complex sample environments.
+His work focuses on uncovering microscopic structural and dynamical properties of molecular systems through scattering experiments combined with complex sample environments.